FAQ

 What are the Spare Parts that Tiger Parts WILL NOT produce ?

-At Tiger Parts, we specialize in on-demand manufacturing of simple, mono-material components using CNC machining and 3D printing.
+At Tiger Parts, we specialize in on-demand manufacturing of mechanical parts and sub-assemblies.
 To ensure quality, legality, and customer safety, there are several categories of parts we do not accept for production:

 We do not produce parts that are: